yaroslav0507/ledger-vault/README.md

 ## 🎯 **What is LedgerVault?**

 LedgerVault is a sophisticated financial transaction management application that transforms how you handle personal finance data.
-With advanced Excel import capabilities, intelligent filtering, and a clean FAB-based interface, it provides a professional-grade solution for tracking transactions across multiple currencies and accounts.
+With advanced Excel import capabilities and intelligent filtering, it provides a professional-grade solution for tracking transactions across multiple currencies and accounts.

 ### 🌟 **Key Highlights**
 - **🏦 Bank Statement Import**: Advanced Excel processing with interactive column mapping